Community and utility efforts to replace lead service lines

 For each community, we describe their progress on the following four areas, based on publicly available information: avoiding partial replacement; providing economical and equitable replacement options; developing a robust, public inventory; and providing guidance to property owners.
 When referring to ownership of the service line, we use the community's language.

 Goals of full lead service line replacement

-The following 14 communities have set a goal of full LSL replacement in the form of an ordinance, utility goal, or other statement on the municipality or utility website.
+The 115 communities below have set a goal of full LSL replacement in the form of an ordinance, utility goal, or other statement on the municipality or utility website.
 Programs differ in what progress they have made, funding mechanisms, and approaches to disclosing LSL location information to the public.